MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Schematic-Design-Guide.md

 </details>

 # 1. Introduction
 If the customer wants to design its own schematic of project, first of all the customer should find a reference from Silicon Labs' web site.
-Then it can studies the schematic with hardware design consideration and RF circuits matching guide.
+Then it can study the schematic with hardware design consideration and RF circuits matching guide.
 The customer makes its own schematic based on the reference design and the final application cases.

 # 2. Find the relative reference design from Silicon Labs' website
 There are relative reference designs for all of the solutions in the website.
 Basically the reference designs differ from frequency bands, output power levels, DC-DC regulator configurations, and chip packages.